 This course is designed to offer supplemental help to students in mathematics.
 Students work in a laboratory situation under qualified instructors.
 This course may be repeated as needed.
-Arithmetic and algebra, as determined by the individual needs of the student, are emphasized.
+Emphasis is on arithmetic and algebra as determined by the individual need of the students.
 Non-degree creditable.